-Named after the nearby Pripyat River, Pripyat was founded on 4 February 1970 in northern Ukraine.
-Built to house the employees of the Chernobyl Nuclear Power Plant 4 kilometres away it became the ninth nuclear city in the Soviet Union.
-It was officially proclaimed a city in 1979, and had grown to a population of roughly 49,400 before being evacuated in the days following the nuclear disaster in 1986.
-Pripyat now lies within the Exclusion zone and remains uninhabited due to the high levels of radiation.
+Named after the nearby Pripyat River, Pripyat was founded on 4 February 1970 in northern Ukraine which was then part of the Soviet Union.
+It was built to house the employees of the Chernobyl Nuclear Power Plants located 4 kilometres away and became the ninth nuclear city in the Soviet Union.
+Pripyat was officially proclaimed a city in 1979 and had a population of roughly 49,400 prior to being evacuated on the 27 April 1986 following the disaster at Reactor Number 4 the day before.
+Pripyat now lies within the Exclusion Zone and remains uninhabited due to the high levels of radiation.

-Along with being a home to the nuclear power plant’s employees, Pripyat was also a major railroad and river cargo port.
+Along with being home to the nuclear power plant’s employees, Pripyat also became a major railroad and river cargo port.
 It was a young and prosperous city with the average age of the population approximately 26 years old.